 USA Today named High Street in the Short North Arts District among “10 great American shopping streets,” stating, “There’s nothing else like it in the United States.”
 Filled with one-of-a-kind shops, from homegrown stores that have gained national recognition – like Homage – to specialty outlets like Tenspace, there’s something for everyone in the Short North.
 This is truly one of the most trendy and fashionable neighborhoods in the city.
 If you like some extra holiday cheer with your shopping, stores will stay open late and offer special deals during the Holiday Hop on the first Saturday in December.

 Known as one of the most atmospheric neighborhoods in the country, the already-idyllic German Village is even more charming at the holidays.
 Paper lanterns and strings of lights line the streets and lead the way to a variety of shops, including one of the nation’s largest independent bookstores – The Book Loft – with 32 rooms of books for every reader on your list.
 For some truly unique gifts, don’t miss shops like Helen Winnemore’s (the oldest American craft gallery in the U.S.) or The Red Stable.

 Grandview Heights is a trendy, walkable community just west of downtown brimming with unique shops.
-The area is largely is known for its bounty of secondhand stores, featuring consignment and thrift merchandise, both vintage and modern, from fine antiques to everyday wear an everything in between.
+The area is largely is known for its bounty of secondhand stores, featuring consignment and thrift merchandise, both vintage and modern, from fine antiques to everyday wear and everything in between.
 In a less than one mile stretch along 5th Avenue between Grandview Mercantile and the Alternative Resale Shop, you’ll hit more than enough stops to outfit both you and your home.
-Grandview Avenue is lined with more modern boutiques, like Vernacular and Cub Shrub, for clothing, accessories and home goods.
+Grandview Avenue is lined with more modern boutiques, like Vernacular, Greendigs, and Cub Shrub, for clothing, accessories and home goods.